google/copybara/docs/reference.md

 Implicit labels that can be used/exposed:

-  - GITHUB_PR_NUMBER: The pull request number if the reference passed was in the form of `https://github.com/project/pull/123`,  `refs/pull/123/head` or `refs/pull/123/master`.
+  - GITHUB_PR_NUMBER: The pull request number if the reference passed was in the form of `https://github.com/project/pull/123`,  `refs/pull/123/head` or `refs/pull/123/master`.  - COPYBARA_INTEGRATE_REVIEW: A label that when exposed, can be used to integrate automatically in the reverse workflow.

 `githubPROrigin git.github_pr_origin(url, use_merge=False, required_labels=[], submodules='NO')`